DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

-# Using SARIMAX modeling to predict the New York Rental Market
+# Using SARIMAX Modeling to Predict the New York Rental Market

 2022 is a hard time to be a renter in New York City.
 Rental prices have reached record highs and news outlets including the [New York Times](https://www.nytimes.com/2022/07/11/business/economy/rent-inflation-interest-rates.html) report that potential homeowners priced out of a hot housing market may be driving demand for rentals up even further.
 A more recent Times [story](https://www.nytimes.com/2022/08/01/nyregion/why-its-so-hard-to-find-an-affordable-apartment-in-new-york.html) blames New York's restrictive zoning regulations for the city's failure to keep up with demand increasing demand.